 |7.||Mass is represented by “m”.
 Its formula is m = w/g||Weight is represented by “W”.
 Its formula is W = mg|

 |8.||Mass is measured by using an ordinary or beam balance.||Weight is measured by using a spring balance.|

 What is mass?

-It is a scalar quantity, therefore, does not change regardless of whether you are on earth, space, or on the surface of the moon.
-(We will talk about it in the later section).
+It is a scalar quantity, therefore, does not change regardless of whether you are on earth, in space, or on the surface of the moon.
+(We will talk about it in a later section).

 Mass is an extensive property that specifically determines the strength of the force: a force that is nothing but a weight.

 Must Read: Difference Between Distance and Displacement (Tabular Form)

 In purely scientific language, the weight of an object is nothing but an effect of force on the physical body due to gravity.
 That’s why in the tabular section, I said that force depends upon the effect of gravity.

 It is a vector quantity, therefore, does change with respect to the location of its measurement.
 For example, if you are on earth, your weight will be different.